Luminosity distance and extinction by submicrometer-sized grains

-The methodology for calculating the extinction cross-section ($K$) for partially aligned and wobbling spheroidal grains, nanoparticles, and PAH, from the optical constants of dust materials, is outlined in (2).
-The normalized reddening curves $E(\lambda - \rm{V}) / E(B-V)$ for the sample are sourced from the references listed in column 5 of Table~1.
+The methodology for calculating the wavelength-dependent extinction cross-section $K(\lambda)$ for partially aligned and wobbling spheroidal grains, nanoparticles, and PAH, from the optical constants of dust materials is outlined in \cite{S23}.
+The normalized reddening curves $E(\lambda - V) / E(B-V)$ for the sample are observed spectroscopically between $0.09 - 0.27\mu$m with IUE/FUSE satellites and in the $UBV$- and $JHK$-bands with references listed in column~2 of Table~\ref{Tab1}.
 These curves are transformed into absolute reddening that are used in this work by multiplying them with the corresponding reddening $E(B-V)$ provided in those same references.